Bengerthelorf/Markdown/README.md

 ```

 #### GUI
-you can also download the installer from the official website.
+You can also download the installer from the official website.

 ### Windows 7 or 8

-Since windows 7 and 8 don't have a native package manager, you can download the installer from the official website.
+Since windows 7 and 8 can't install `winget`, you can download the installer from the official website.

 ## For Linux Users